thien/spacebodies.cpp/Report/Report.md

 3. __How does the parallel efficiency change over time if you study a long-running simulation?__

-As mentioned in Question 1, initiating a set of threads for parallel operations is very expensive.
+As mentioned in Question 1, initiating a set of threads for parallel operations is computationally expensive.
 However, it is also the case that initiation is done once at the beginning of the program.
 Over time, the serial operation becomes a smaller fraction of the overall running time.
 This makes parallel operations the dominant factor in the runtime.
 This consequently makes the parallel efficiency increase as the threads are more utilised for a longer duration of the simulation.

 This is however, assuming that the simulation is running for an extended period of time.
 If, like question 1 the simulation is run short where the serial operations dominate the running time, the parallel efficiency is considered very low.